 Integrated treatment is comprehensive programming that offers all of the therapeutic resources necessary to help the individual heal physically, mentally, and spiritually.
 There is no one cause of addiction, though living with a mental health disorder may increase the likelihood of developing a substance use disorder — and vice versa.
 Everyone is different.
 In some cases, a mental health disorder predates the development of a drug or alcohol abuse.
 In other cases, mental health symptoms are not apparent until after addiction has taken hold — sometimes, these conditions are exacerbated or worsened by drug use.

 Every patient deserves a treatment plan designed with their individual needs in mind.
 Origins provides carefully designed treatment plans that take every aspect of a person’s wellbeing into consideration: body, mind, and spirit.

 At Origins, each of our patients takes part in thorough behavioral health assessments to ensure that all substance use disorders and co-occurring mental health disorders are diagnosed and treated.
-We develop individual treatment plans that are designed to meet the unique needs of every patient.
-Through rigorous assessment, each individual is given a plan for healing that guides the way to sustained recovery.
+We also offer rigorous psychological testing through Origins Center for Brain Recovery.
+We offer tests such as:

 To be effective, co-occurring disorders must be treated at the same time, in the same place, by the same treatment team.
 Our expertly trained professionals treat co-occurring disorders through multi-disciplinary, medically intensive programming.
-Together, our treatment teams attend not only to the physical and mental needs of our clients but the psychological and spiritual needs, as well.
+Together, our treatment teams attend not only to the physical and mental needs of our patients but the psychological and spiritual needs, as well.
 Every day, our highly trained staff — from our medical professionals to our licensed therapists and psychologists — meets to discuss patient cases and collaborate on solutions.
-This specialized, integrated treatment model has been shown to improve treatment outcomes and quality of life.
+This specialized, integrated treatment model has been shown to improve outcomes and quality of life.